MadMerick01/BolidesTheCutbyAbleMerick/README.md

 Bolides – The Cut does not replace career mode.
 It makes surviving it harder.

-This project is licensed under the MIT License.
+This project is released under a Source-Available, Non-Commercial, No-Redistribution licence.

+You are free to use and modify the code for personal use.
+Redistribution, rehosting, or commercial use is not permitted without permission.
-See the LICENSE file for details.
+See the LICENSE file for full terms.